Board of Trustees

 Blake's Board of Trustees is charged with ensuring Blake's long-term strength, growth and vitality.
 The board provides fiduciary, strategic and generative leadership and helps steward the mission and values of the school into the future.
 The board works closely with the Head of School.
 See Board of Trustees qualifications.

-Blake's Board of Trustees for the 2022-23 School Year
+Blake's Board of Trustees for the 2024-25 School Year

 Kelly Baker is executive vice president and chief human resources officer at Thrivent.
 Prior to that, she served as chief human resources officer at Pentair and led human resources at Patterson Companies and General Mills.
 She serves on the board of the Children’s Theater Company, where she leads its Diversity, Inclusion and Human Capital Committee.
 Kelly received a B.B.A. from Howard University and an M.B.A. from the Stephen M. Ross School of Business at the University of Michigan.

-Mosi Bennett, Treasurer, is a partner and senior consulting cardiologist specializing in heart failure and transplantation at the Minneapolis Heart Institute.
+Mosi Bennett, Chair Elect, is a partner and senior consulting cardiologist specializing in heart failure and transplantation at the Minneapolis Heart Institute.
 Before joining the group in 2013, he trained in cardiovascular medicine and advanced heart failure at the Cleveland Clinic.
 He completed his Internal Medicine residency at Johns Hopkins Hospital, received a B.A. and B.A.S. from the University of Pennsylvania, and M.D. and Ph.D. degrees in the Medical Scientist Training Program at Johns Hopkins University School of Medicine.

 Katie Goldstein '04, Parent Association Liaison, has worked with low income and special-needs children as a social worker.
 At Blake, she serves on both the Alumni Board and Parent Association Executive Committee.
 Katie received an M.A. in social work from the University of St. Thomas and a B.A. from Macalester College.